 Like all other loans, the interest on a reverse mortgage is only part of how much it will cost you.
-You must also pay closing costs; for the Federal Housing Authority’s (FHA), Home Equity Conversion Mortgage (HECM) product, mortgage insurance premiums (MIP), origination fees, third-party charges, and servicing fees.
+You must also pay the closing costs; for the Federal Housing Authority’s (FHA), Home Equity Conversion Mortgage (HECM) product, mortgage insurance premium (MIP), origination fees, third-party and servicing charges.

-Since HECMs dominate the reverse mortgage loans market; we will pay attention to that as we also explain other costs and rates:
+Since HECMs dominate the reverse mortgage loans market; we will put attention to that as we also explain other costs and rates:

 #01.
 Mortgage Insurance Premiums

-When you have weighed all your financial options, and you decide to take the reverse mortgage way, you will have to pay an Insurance Premium, or MIP, at closing.
+When you have weighed all your financial options, and you decide to take the reverse mortgage way, you will have to take care of the Insurance at closing.

-Moreover, depending on the type of loan you get, you’ll also be required to pay the MIP through the life of the loan.
+Moreover, depending on the type of loan you get, you’ll also be required to clear the MIP through the life of the loan.

-They calculate the MIP charge upon closing based on the lesser of the estate’s appraised value or the current HECM loan limit (which is $726,525).
+They calculate the bills upon closing based on the lesser of the estate’s appraised value or the current HECM loan limit (which is $726,525).
 The rate used to fluctuate, but in 2018 it became 2% for all borrowers.

 Even though it’s not an upfront cost, you should note that you will also pay an insurance premium during the course of the life of the loan.
-In 2016, the charge used to be 1.25% of the balance, but with the latest MIP deduction extension from 2017, the fee is now 0.5%
+In 2016, it used to be 1.25% of the balance, but with the updated MIP deduction extension from 2017, the fee is now 0.5%

-So, at this point, you’re wondering, “what the MIP is for?”
+So, at this point, you are wondering, “what the MIP is for?”

-For the Federal Housing Administration (FHA) to reserve the reverse mortgage as a non-recourse loan, it must absorb the cost of the remaining credit balance (if the sale of a mortgagor’s estate does not cover the balance of the loan).
+For the Federal Housing Administration (FHA) to reserve the reverse mortgage as a non-recourse loan, it must absorb the cost of the outstanding credit balance (if the sale of a mortgagor’s house does not pay the balance of the loan).